szweibel/workshops/newest_python.md

 ```
 <PythonREPL/>

 The output `<class 'str'>` tells you that the data is of the "string" class.
-This distinction between `int` and `float` will become important later when some tools require one or the other.
+This distinction between `int` and `float` will become important later when some libraries or functions require one type specifically.
+Knowing how to check the type of your data is a fundamental debugging skill.

 ### Keywords
 - Data Type